SaajidMuhammad/PHP-for-Beginner/README.md

 # PHP-for-Beginner

-- This was created for complete College Assignment
+- This was created for complete my College Assignment
 - Any one can Download and Use/Edit It
+- If you see any errors or wrong Codes you're free to fix them

 ## Required Tools